Skill-RAG: Failure-State-Aware Retrieval Augmentation via Hidden-State Probing and Skill Routing: Introduction

-A closer examination reveals that a significant portion of these failures stem not from the absence of relevant evidence but from a structural \textbf{alignment gap}: the query is poorly formulated relative to the evidence space, causing successive retrievals to surface documents that are topically adjacent yet inferentially insufficient.
-Such failures exhibit structured patterns in the model's internal representations—a query too broad calls for evidence focusing, entangled premises call for decomposition, divergent surface forms call for rewriting—as evidenced by the geometric structure of failure representations we analyze in \ref{subsec:failure_analysis}.
-We operationalize this insight by introducing \textbf{failure states}: latent representations derived from the model's hidden layers that signal when retrieval has stalled, enabling a skill router to select targeted retrieval actions in place of generic re-retrieval.
+However, existing methods treat retrieval control as a coarse-grained decision (whether to retrieve and how many times), overlooking the structural causes of retrieval failure and the corrective strategies they require.
+Queries requiring multi-step reasoning often fail because each retrieval step depends on synthesizing evidence from previous steps, a dependency that repeated retrieval alone cannot satisfy \citep{trivedi2023interleaving, tang2024multihop, press2023measuring, yao2023react}.
+Noisy or irrelevant retrieved passages can further degrade performance by distracting the model from the target answer \citep{shi2023large}.
+These failures stem not from missing evidence but from structural alignment gaps: queries poorly specified for the evidence space, causing retrieved documents to be topically related but inferentially insufficient \citep{shi2023large, liu2024lost}.
+These failures exhibit structured patterns in the model's internal representations \citep{gao2025probing, jin2025exploring, jin2026farther, han2026sage} (e.g., overly broad queries requiring evidence focusing \citep{yan2024corrective}, entangled premises requiring decomposition \citep{press2023measuring, khattab2022demonstrate}, and divergent surface forms requiring rewriting \citep{ma2023query, gao2023precise}).
+Section~\ref{subsec:failure_analysis} demonstrates this geometric structure empirically.
+We coin the term \textit{failure states} for these latent signals: latent representations extracted from the hidden layers indicate when retrieval has stalled.
+These states enable a skill router to select targeted retrieval actions \citep{asai2023task}.